evadne/wp-e-commerce/trunk/readme.txt

 * Fixed Broken HTML tag in Packing Slip
 * Permalinks Issue for WordPress 3.0 and the menu_nav_item custom post type conflict
 * Memory Bump to increase PHP's memory limit if running on 32MB to avoid fatal error out of memory issues

+= 3.7.6.6 =
+* Edit Coupons Fixed and new Category Conditions added to the mix
+* Checkout Options for drop-down boxes, radio buttons Fixed

 = 3.7.6.5 =